Display Screen Equipment – How To Work Safely

 Avoid overstretching by ensuring your keyboard is close enough to you.
 Adjust your hand positioning if you find that they are bent up at the wrists,

 Look after your eyesight.
-Make sure you can clearly see the characters on your keyboard to avoid straining your eyes.
+Make sure you can see the characters on your keyboard to avoid straining your eyes.
 Keyboards with a matt finish prevent glare from the keys.
-Also, clean your keys regularly and replace any keys with worn out characters.
+Also, clean your keys regularly and replace any keys with worn-out characters.

 Your mouse position is just as important as your keyboard’s.
 Position your mouse a close to you, alongside your keyboard should be suitable.
 This will prevent you from overreaching and allow you to relax your arm and work much easier.
-Again a wrist rest may be required.
+Employees may require a wrist rest.

-Where should your eyes be looking when using display screen equipment?
+Where should your eyes be positioned when using display screen equipment?

 Display screen issues are big factors in causing long term eyesight and musculoskeletal problems.
 It’s not just the position of your screen that you need to consider, you also need to think about your screen settings.